ekowabaka/clearice/docs/2-Parsing-Command-Line-Arguments.md

 $options = $argumentParser->parse();
 ````

-When written out on the command line, the name for an option must be preceeded by a double dash `--`, and short options must be preceded with a single dash `-`.
+Users of your application can specify an option with its name preceded by a double dash `--`, or its short name preceded with a single dash `-`.
 This means we can use `-s` for a short option, and `--long-option` for a longer name option.
-As you may have already seen, options can have values assigned to them.
-A longer option name that takes a value can be assigned with a value using this `--long-option=value`, or that `--long-option value`.
-A short option configured to take values, on the other hand, may take a value through an assignment like this `-svalue`, or that `-s value`.
+As you may have already noticed, options can have values assigned to them.
+A longer option name that takes a value can be assigned with a with an equals expression like `--long-option=value`, or simply following the option with the value like `--long-option value`.
+Short options can also take values, but this time the assignment can be a simple concatenation of the option and the value like `-svalue`, or also presented after a space like `-s value`.

 As an example, if we wish to pass arguments to our little wiki example we could do the following: